danilop/reInvent2022-BOA310/README.md

 ## Container images

-The container image for th eLambda funciton is built for the arm64 architecture.
+The container image for the Lambda function is built for the arm64 architecture.
 The other container images are multi-arch and support both amd64 and arm64.

 ## AppRunner